gaearon/overreacted.io/src/pages/react-as-a-ui-runtime/index.md

 ## Context

 In React, we pass things down to other components as props.
-Sometimes, the majority of component need the same thing — for example, the currently chosen visual theme.
+Sometimes, the majority of components need the same thing — for example, the currently chosen visual theme.
 It gets cumbersome to pass it down through every level.

 In React, this is solved by [Context](https://reactjs.org/docs/context.html).
 It is essentially like [dynamic scoping](http://wiki.c2.com/?DynamicScoping) for components.
 It’s like a wormhole that lets you put something on the top, and have every child at the bottom be able to read it and re-render when it changes.